Ban Ki-moon: Global warming

 U.S. President George W. Bush talks with United Nations Secretary-General Ban Ki-moon of South Korea in October 2006.
 In their early meetings, Ban stressed the importance of confronting global warming.

 Ban early on identified global warming as one of the key issues of his administration.
 In a White House meeting with U.S. President George W. Bush in January, Ban urged Bush to take steps to curb greenhouse gas emissions.
 On 1 March 2007 in a speech before the UN General Assembly, Ban emphasized his concerns about global warming.
 Ban stated, "For my generation, coming of age at the height of the Cold War, fear of nuclear winter seemed the leading existential threat on the horizon.
 But the danger posed by war to all humanity—and to our planet—is at least matched by climate change" (referring to Global Warming, see P:GW portal).
-On 3 September 2009 he further emphasized his concerns at the World Climate Conference in Geneva, when he stated, "Our foot is stuck on the accelerator and we are heading towards an abyss".
+On 3 September 2009, he further emphasised his concerns at the World Climate Conference in Geneva, when he stated, "Our foot is stuck on the accelerator and we are heading towards an abyss".
 In September 2014, Ban joined demonstrators in the People's Climate March in New York City, and also called together world leaders for the UN Climate Summit, in preparation for the United Nations Climate Change Conference to be held in Paris in late 2015.

 Middle East

 On Thursday, 22 March 2007, while Ban was taking part in the first stop of a tour of the Middle East, a mortar attack hit just 80 m from where the Secretary-General was standing, interrupting a press conference in Baghdad's Green Zone, and visibly shaking Ban and others.
 No one was hurt in the incident.
 The United Nations had already limited its role in Iraq after its Baghdad headquarters was bombed in August 2003, killing 22 people.
 Ban said, however, that he still hoped to find a way for the United Nations to "do more for Iraqi social and political development".

-On his trip, Ban visited Egypt, Israel, the West Bank, Jordan, Lebanon and Saudi Arabia, where Ban attended a conference with leaders of the Arab League and met for several hours with Omar Hassan al-Bashir, the Sudanese president who had resisted UN peacekeepers in Darfur.
+On his trip, Ban visited Egypt, Israel, the West Bank, Jordan, Lebanon, and Saudi Arabia, where Ban attended a conference with leaders of the Arab League and met for several hours with Omar Hassan al-Bashir, the Sudanese president who had resisted UN peacekeepers in Darfur.
 While Ban met with Mahmoud Abbas, the Palestinian president, he declined to meet with Ismail Haniyeh of Hamas.